Latest updates: February 11, 2025

 Have these changes affected the length of the post-graduate work permit?

-The post-graduate work permit (PGWP) for students graduating from undergraduate (Bachelor’s) degrees has not changed.
+The post-graduate work permit (PGWP) length for students graduating from undergraduate (Bachelor’s) degrees has not changed.
 After completing your degree program, you can apply for a three-year post-study work permit to gain Canadian work experience.
 Additionally, at Carleton University, we assist our students in obtaining their first local work experience through paid co-op placements, internships, and research opportunities during their studies.

 I have also heard that Canada changed its financial requirements for international students.